ibm-js/delite/docs/themes.md

 Creating a new theme from the Custom theme
 ------------------------------------------

-The 'custom' theme (i.e. dui/themes/custom folder) is a generic grey theme.
+The 'custom' theme (i.e. themes/custom folders) is a generic grey theme.
 It is a good starting point for creating a new theme.
 All colors of this theme are derived from 2 colors defined at the beginning of themes/custom/variables.less.